Readings for the Feast of St. Justin

 the task of preaching and proclaiming the good news of God's grace.

-through the folly of the cross
+O God, who through the folly of the Cross

-you taught Saint Justin the sublime wisdom of Jesus Christ.
+wondrously taught Saint Justin the Martyr

-We ask this through our Lord Jesus Christ, your Son,
+Through our Lord Jesus Christ, your Son,

-who lives and reigns with you and the Holy Spirit,
+who lives and reigns with you in the unity of the Holy Spirit,

-one God, for ever and ever.
+God, for ever and ever.

 Home